-This Supplement describes alternatives for mapping and multiplexing CPRI client signals into the OTN.
-These mappings include direct mappings for native CPRI client signals and mappings that apply transcoding in order to gain bandwidth efficiency.
-This Supplement relates to [ITU-T G.872], [ITU-T G.709], [ITU-T G.798] and [ITU-T G.959.1].
+This Supplement describes alternatives for mapping and multiplexing common public radio interface (CPRI) client signals into the optical transport network (OTN).
+Other viable means of carrying CPRI over OTN are known to exist and this Supplement is intended to give examples only.
+It is not intended to provide an exhaustive list of alternatives.
+The alternatives in this Supplement are for various applications and requirements.
+Some are based on new methods and others are to explain how to use standardized tools for carrying CPRI over OTN.
+The mappings in this Supplement include direct mappings for native CPRI client signals and mappings that apply transcoding in order to gain bandwidth efficiency.
+This Supplement relates to [ITU-T G.798] and [ITU-T G.959.1].